(20,000+ reviews on Google across 150+ locations)

-Join Airrosti’s Dr. Jenay Zelaya as she discusses the common causes of various types of foot pain.
-Dr. Zelaya explains how muscle imbalances in the feet can also cause pain up the kinetic chain.
-She also discusses traditional treatment method options and goes over how Airrosti’s hands-on approach is a little bit different.
-At Airrosti, we treat pain at the source to resolve the issue as quickly as possible.
-Learn more about what to expect at your first Airrosti visit.
+Join Airrosti’s Jenay Zelaya, DC as she discusses the common causes of various types of foot pain.
+Zelaya explains how muscle imbalances in the feet can also cause pain up the kinetic chain.
+She also discusses traditional treatment method options and goes over how Airrosti’s hands-on approach can treat most common foot injuries in as few as three visits (based on patient-reported outcomes).

-Foot pain could be caused by a recent acute injury, such as a fall, or it may be a chronic condition that has slowly gotten worse.
+Foot pain could be caused by a recent acute injury, such as a fall.
+It can also be the result of a chronic condition that has slowly gotten worse.
 Most foot problems are sustained from mechanical issues such as overuse, improper footwear, or arch issues such as flat feet.

 Some common causes of foot pain are:

 Foot pain tends to be localized in the ball of the foot, arch, top of the foot, or in the toe joints.
 However, an injury to the foot can also cause pain in the ankle, knee, hip, and the low back.
-Foot pain can be sharp, dull, tingling, or burning.
+Foot and ankle pain are often described as either sharp, dull, tingling, or burning.
 Some injuries that cause foot pain and inflammation can also develop other symptoms such as weakness, bruising, swelling, and tenderness.

 Your doctor may ask you about your medical history and if you’ve had a previous foot injury.
-They may also request an x-ray or MRI to determine the condition of your foot and rule out what may be causing the pain.
+They may also request an x-ray or MRI to help rule out what conditions may be causing the pain.

 Depending on the cause, treatments can vary.
-Foot pain treatment methods may be as conservative as using shoe inserts to provide arch support or prescribing nonsteroidal anti-inflammatory medications for pain relief.
-A foot injury caused by overuse is typically treated using the RICE method, and your doctor may request you wear a boot or brace to keep your foot from suffering further damage during your recovery.
+Foot pain treatment may include conservative care, such as using shoe inserts to provide arch support or prescribing nonsteroidal anti-inflammatory medications for pain relief.
+Your doctor may also recommend wearing a boot or brace to keep your foot stable during your recovery.

-In cases of chronic or severe foot pain, treatment becomes less conservative, more time consuming, and sometimes risky.
+Treatment options for more chronic or severe foot pain can become less conservative and take longer to recover.
 In some cases, your doctor may suggest an injection or surgery.
 These procedures can be costly, and recovery may require physical therapy.